michio-rework/decouple-academy/readme.md

 ### How To Run The Project

 1. Clone the project.
-2. cd into the root directory by running `cd deriv-com-workspace`.
+2. cd into the root directory by running `cd decouple-academy`.
 3. execute the following command to run the containers.

 `docker compose up`